TracerBench/tracerbench.github.io/markdown/compare.md

   --config=config                    Specify an alternative directory rather than the project root for the
                                      tbconfig.json.
 This explicit config will overwrite all.

+  --isCIEnv=isCIEnv                  Provides a drastically slimmed down stdout report for CI workflows.
+However does
+                                     NOT hide analysis.

+  --plotTitle=plotTitle              [default: TracerBench] Specify the title of the report pdf/html files.

   --tbResultsFolder=tbResultsFolder  (required) [default: ./tracerbench-results] The output folder path for all
                                      tracerbench results